How To Check If Someone Is Remotely Accessing Your Computer

 • Finally, the fraudster locks you out.
 Sometimes, a hacker will change the settings on your computer or use ransomware to lock you out of your own network.
 They may demand a fee or cryptocurrency payment before relinquishing access again.

 🛡 Protect your devices, data, and identity.
 Identity Guard combines award-winning identity theft and fraud protection with digital security tools, White Glove support, and up to $1 million in insurance.
-Save 33% when you sign up for Identity Guard today.
+Save up to 33% when you sign up for Identity Guard today.

 How To Detect Remote Computer Access (5 Steps)